-2.3 Installation Hardware
+2.3 Cabinet Installation Hardware

-Various parts for mounting the indoor 288 cabinet are placed in a plastic bag and shipped with the cabinet.
+Various parts for mounting the indoor 72 cabinet are shipped with the cabinet.
+Some parts are placed in a plastic bag and other parts are pre-installed on the cabinet.
 Verify that the parts specified in Table 2 are received.